All you need to know about IP address

 What is my IP address?

-When your computer (be it a desktop PC, laptop, handheld/PDA, or smart phone) accesses the Internet, it has an IP address that is assigned to it by your ISP or a broadband router in your organization.
+When your computer (be it a desktop PC, laptop/notebook, netbook, tablet, handheld/PDA, or smart phone) accesses the Internet, it has an IP address that is assigned to it by your ISP or a broadband router in your home or company network.
 IP address is different with MAC address.
 A MAC address or physical address was assigned to a device by its manufacturer and stays the same during its lifetime while IP address depends on the network or service provider through which your computer or device gets an Internet connection.

 For example, if you use Windows XP, to check your IP address, do one of the following: